-Nicotine is the addictive substance found in tobacco products, such as cigarettes and cigars.
-It is a drug that can affect a person’s brain function.
+Nicotine is the addictive substance present in tobacco products, including cigarettes and cigars.
+It is a chemical that can affect a person’s brain function.

-Once the body adapts to regular nicotine intake, people find giving up smoking difficult because of the uncomfortable symptoms of nicotine withdrawal.
+Once the body adapts to regular nicotine intake, it can be challenging to give up smoking because of the uncomfortable symptoms of nicotine withdrawal.

-Nicotine has a number of different effects on a person’s body.
+Nicotine has various effects on a person’s body.

-When someone uses a nicotine product, such as a cigarette, they absorb the nicotine through the lining of their nose, mouth, and lungs.
+When someone uses a nicotine product, such as a cigarette, their body absorbs the nicotine through the lining of the nose, mouth, and lungs.
 From these locations, it enters the bloodstream.

-Nicotine also affects areas in the brain related to:
+Nicotine also affects areas in the brain that play a part in:

 - heart rate

-When people use nicotine for an extended period, it leads to changes in the balance of chemical messengers in their brain.
+Using nicotine for an extended period leads to changes in the balance of chemical messengers in the brain.

-When a person stops using nicotine quickly, they disrupt this chemical balance and experience physical and psychological side effects, such as cravings and low mood.
+When a person stops using nicotine quickly, they disrupt this chemical balance.
+This can lead to the person experiencing physical and psychological side effects, such as cravings and low mood.

 Experts describe this disruption of brain chemicals as nicotine addiction, and it is part of the reason why people find it so difficult to reduce or quit smoking.